Resnog/robot-articulation-control/README.md

-# Motor Control
+# Robot Articulation Control

-Have you ever had the chance to implement an agnostic Motor Control library?

-Neither have I, and it sounds ridiculous but the idea of this repo is to have some kind of motor control that can be used on a robot arm articulation or a mobile robot wheel.
-The main motors that I have at home are just Nema 14 steppers, an old Polulu 12V DC motor which power rating I forgot and some MG996R laying around from my college years.
+This repo started as an exercise to make a motor control library, but in reality all I wanted was to control robot articularions.
+Since its inception it has gone through some design changes that will be addresses in due time.
+The purpose of this repo is to give a set of tools that can be used on an MCU to control the articulation and in some other CPU whose processing power is superior to any MCU so that both can acheive motion control.
+This is not the motion control in itself but the underlying tools to acheive it.

 ## Features